obinnakalu135/STORM/README.md

 * This code might take a while to run depending on the number of PDFs you have.
 * The output will display the top N most unique PDFs (adjust N in the code) based on their TF-IDF scores.
 * Include a folder of the pdfs, as downloaded from Zotero.
 Currently, the file structure is such that there is a main "files" folder, with subfolders which contain PDFs.
-Update the